hillaryychan/COMP3311/07_Relational-Design-Theory.md

     choose any fd X → Y on S that violates BCNF
     Res = (Res-S) ∪ (S-Y) ∪ XY
 }

+English equivalent:
+for schemas S that doesn't satisfy BCNF
+    choose a fd X → Y
+    create two new schemas; S-Y, XY
 ```

 The last step means: make a table from XY; drop Y from table S